MarcusE1W/absolute-beginner/content/post/spacemacs.md

 Find the `dotspacemacs-configuration-layers` line.

-To add latex into the layer list it shcould look like this:
+To add latex into the layer list it should look like this:

 ```elisp
 dotspacemacs-configuration-layers '(